A direct solution to the interpolative inverse non-uniform fast Fourier transform problem for spectral analyses of non-equidistant time-series data: Analysis of Remote Sensor Data

-Since it could not be assumed that $AA^H = MI_N$ due to the obvious gaps in sensor data, the solution to the inverse problem via Equation \ref{eq:final} was used for these data.
-In order to validate the solution using previously unconsidered data, measurements were randomly removed from a largely continuous dataset.
-The interpolative iNFFT was trained on the remaining data, before the data that was previously removed was used as a test set to evaluate the agreement of the interpolated function with the observational data.
+In order to validate the solution using previously unconsidered data, measurements were randomly removed from a largely continuous time series.
+The i-iNFFT was trained on the remaining data, before the data that was previously removed was used as a test set to evaluate the agreement of the interpolated function with the previously unconsidered data.
 In the second test, a contiguous block of data was removed and a similar procedure was followed.
-An example the interpolation performance over a missing contiguous block can be seen in Figure \ref{fig:interp}, where a large number values failed a QC check over a period of several months.
+A visual example of the interpolation performance over a missing contiguous block can be seen in Figure \ref{fig:interp}, where a large number values failed a QC check over a period of several months.
+These tests were performed using data with agnostic, or na\"ieve time labels, in the sense that the earliest recorded observations were indicated as $-0.5$, and the last recorded observations were indicated at just under $0.5$.
+This does not reflect the true periodicity of the data, and while it could be inferred from the time labels themselves, these labels were not applied on these data for the sake of demonstrating both the windowing effect towards the beginning and ends of the time series, and the potential to infer the periodicity of the time series through stochastic gradient descent.

+On any one external set, the performance of the i-iNFFT algorithm depends on the $N$ number of Fourier coefficients, and the value of $\gamma$.
+The results suggest that for an appropriate value of $\gamma$ as mentioned in previous literature \cite{kunis2007stability}, the results are only weakly dependent on the $N$ number of Fourier coefficients.